OoDeLally/wikipedia-anchors/README.md

 # wikipedia-anchors

-Tampermonkey userscript to add an anchored link to titles on Wikipedia articles
+Userscript to add an anchored link to titles on Wikipedia articles.

+Tested with Tampermonkey and Greasemonkey.